All Episodes

 No, I think you're right.

-But remember, the inspector general only has jurisdiction of current employees at the Department of Justice.
+But remember, the Inspector General only has jurisdiction of current employees at the Department of Justice.

 That led to adding on months where people wanted to step forward and give their information.

-You overlap that with Durham and what he's doing, and you can see why it's taken a lot longer than I would like.
+You've overlapped that with Durham and what he's doing, and you can see why it's taken a lot longer than I would like.

 Well, I really did think the president was guilty of obstruction, but he couldn't be more clear that there was no collusion.

-So but I think you know, how does Muller answer the question that he had time for taxi medallions and time for f Fara violations, which you know are fairly insignificant and loan applications and back taxes, but he didn't have time to look into a Russian dossier that was used uh to commit a fraud on the FISA court because it's not verified or verifiable,
+So, but I think, you know, how does Mueller answer the question that he had time for taxi medallions and time for FARA violations, which, you know, are fairly insignificant and loan applications and back taxes,

-and then spy on an opposition party candidate using Russian lies and also influencing the American people in the lead up to the vote because we do know some high ranking intel people leaked that information in the dossier to the Washington Post and Michael Izakoff and David Korn and others.
+but he didn't have time to look into a Russian dossier that was used To commit a fraud on the FISA court because it's not verified or verifiable and then spy on an opposition party candidate using Russian lies and also influencing the American people in the lead up to the vote because we do know some high-ranking Intel people leaked that information in the dossier to the Washington Post and Michael Izikov and David Korn and others.

-I the list of questions, you're absolutely right, Sean.
+The list of questions, you're absolutely right, Sean.

-It's it's a show.
+It's a show.

 That's all the Democrats are trying to do.